S-Nazem/radiomics-anova-shap-explainability/README.md

 ## Use of Generative Tools

-- I used Github's Copilot to help me automatically finish off some code blocks and also to quickly docstring my functions.
+- I used Github's Copilot to help me automatically finish off code blocks and also to quickly docstring my functions in src/.

-- I used LLMs (ChatGPT) to help me create professional looking plots and occasionally to help me debug errors when i implemented something incorrectly.
+- I used LLMs (eg. ChatGPT) to help me create professional looking plots and occasionally to help me debug errors when i implemented something incorrectly, (eg. in Dev_notebooks).